UCR-Research-Computing/UCR-Research-Computing.github.io/pages/ai-ml.md

 ### Featured How-To:
 Run your own open-source LLM on UCR Ursa Major or your workstation today!
+**⚠️ Financial Warning:** Running offline LLMs on Ursa Major requires Cloud GPUs, which are strictly Tier 2 (Direct Recharge) and are not covered by the baseline subsidy.
+For no-cost GPU access, please utilize the [UCR HPCC](../pages/HPCC.md).
 [How To Run Offline LLMs](../Knowledge_Base/ollama-how-to.md)

 | Name                                          | Description                          | Name                                          | Description                          |